 When bringing this issue up to your dentist, expect an examination of your teeth and gums.
 Your dentist should also check your neck and head, assessing any potential trouble with your breathing.
 If your dentist suspects systemic issues are the cause of your bad breath, you may be referred to your primary care physician.
 If gum disease is the offender, you may need to see a periodontist.

 Preventing bad breath is much easier than treating it!
 Although most adults commit to a twice-daily ritual of brushing (and possible once-daily flossing), the American Dental Association recommends maintenance after every meal.
 When brushing, don’t forget your tongue and gums.
 Practice this daily routine for a fresher, healthier mouth!

 Drinking lots of water is also a great prevention method for bad breath!
 It encourages saliva production which helps keep the mouth clear of bacteria and food particles.

 In most cases, your bad breath discussion can wait until your next exam.
 However, there are a few situations when you need to call a medical professional straightaway!
 If your gums are swollen or sore and also bleed easily, call your dentist.
 Wobbly or unsecure teeth are also a bad sign.
 Reach out to your dental office as soon as possible!
 For bad breath accompanied by a postnasal drip, sore throat or fever – call your primary doctor.

 Good oral hygiene is a habit that will help keep your bad breath in check.
 Just keep doing what you’re doing until it becomes routine.
 If you find yourself in a persistent bad breath situation, just remember that you’re not alone!
 The prognosis is great for those who get their bad breath diagnosed and also follow the instructions of their medical professionals.

-Do you need to book an appointment to discuss your dental health?
+Do you need to book an appointment with a Tampa Dentist to discuss your dental health?
 Contact North Pointe Dental Associates today!